 Joi Anderson, Ph.D., LMSW

 Dr. Joi Anderson earned her Ph.D. in Social Work research at the University of South Carolina, and received her Master’s Degree in Social Work (MSW) from Youngstown State University.
-Her research interest is in the area of trauma-related cognitions and discontinuity of self as a response to trauma; and, how these factors influence future oriented behavior.
-Her current research interest is in development, implementation and evaluation of resilience based interventions to address trauma in populations living with HIV/AIDS and made vulnerable by parental HIV/AIDS.
+Her research interest is in the area of trauma, and the development of trauma related cognitions associated with the discontinuity of self (self-fragmentation) that may occur in response to a traumatic life event.
+Her current research interest is in development, implementation and evaluation of resilience based interventions to improve self-efficacy and medical adherence, and to address psychological symptoms associated with Health Distress and its effect on health-related quality of life (HRQOL) in populations living with HIV/AIDS.

 Amir Bhochhibhoya, Ph.D.

 Dr. Amir Bhochhibhoya completed his Ph.D. in Health and Exercise Science and M.S. in Health Promotion from the University of Oklahoma.
 He also received his Masters of Business Administration from the Oklahoma State University.
 His area of interest is in designing and evaluating theory-based health education and health promotion programs.
 His current research focuses on developing and implementing a mindfulness based intervention for people living with HIV/AIDS.